 About the Centre

-We are a network of researchers and educators affiliated with the University of Toronto, working toward better lifelong health through reduced child overweight, obesity, malnutrition and chronic disease.
+We are a network of researchers and educators affiliated with the Temerty Faculty of Medicine at the University of Toronto, working toward better lifelong health through reduced child overweight, obesity, malnutrition and chronic disease.

 child nutrition banner